lerina/lerina.github.io/html/code/rust-wasm/001_hello_world.md

 ...
 ```

 It's the opposite of extern.
+We are exposing `greet` to Javascript so it can be used in "*.js" files.

 This function is named greet, and takes one argument, a string (written &str), name.
 It then calls the alert function we asked for in the extern block above.